-Dry out your home for healthier living with the best dehumidifiers tried and tested
+Dry your home and laundry with the best dehumidifiers tried and tested

 If your home suffers from damp patches or mould, a dehumidifier could be the answer to your problems.
 The root cause of damp is often excess moisture.
 Sometimes the construction of the building, poor insulation, ineffective drainage or a lack of ventilation are to blame, while cooking or drying clothes inside can have an impact.
 Either way, once your humidity level gets much above 60%, it’s bad for both you and your home.

 It’s bad for you because bugs and mould love high humidity levels.
 Dust mites and mould spores thrive and can trigger allergies, skin irritation and respiratory problems such as asthma.
 Moods and general wellness can also be affected.

 It’s bad for your home because you will get patches of damp and mould on your walls and ceilings – some superficial, but some creating lasting damage.
 You might even find your favourite things affected: books, clothing, furniture, printed art and old records can all be wrecked by mould and damp.

 While opening windows and fixing up your home can help with damp or mould, the best way to combat excess humidity is often a dehumidifier.
 It will dry out your rooms, fight back against the damp and protect your walls and precious things from being affected.
 We’ve tested dozens of dehumidifiers in real-life damp conditions, measuring their impact using humidity meters and air quality monitors, to recommend the best dehumidifiers to banish the damp and mould in your home.

 |Check price at John Lewis